Can a pregnant woman take part in a survey study involving questionnaires if the IRB hasn’t specifically approved participation of pregnant women?

 - If there are no study interventions (an observational study), the investigator may amend the study and request that the study be approved under Subpart B;

-- If there are any interventions or procedures which could negatively impact fetal development, the subject should be followed until delivery and possibly beyond to ensure that there are no serious adverse events have been sustained such as birth defects.
+- If there are any interventions or procedures which could negatively impact fetal development, the subject should be followed until delivery and possibly beyond to ensure that there are no serious adverse events that have been sustained, such as birth defects.
+For some interventional studies, this may also apply to the partner of a male subject.
+This plan must be included in the protocol and application.